 2. Unique Story

-For good infographic, a second most important element is an interesting story with the right emotions to connect your readers.
+For a good infographic, a second most important element is an interesting story with the right emotions to connect your readers.
 One popular way to attract an audience is to add famous cartoon characters or superheroes into an infographic, like the one showing The Internet Justice League:

 A unique story is powerful enough to spice up a common topic.
 According to “The Power of Storytelling” published by The StoryTellers,

 “People may understand what you want them to do but if they aren’t emotionally engaged they just won’t do it”.